mislav/blog/js/_posts/2010-05-07-semicolons.markdown

 ## <q>You can't minify JavaScript code without semicolons</q>

-There are 3 levels of reducing size of JavaScript source files: *compression* (e.g. gzip), *minification* (i.e. removing unnecessary whitespace and comments) and *obfuscation* (shortening variable and function names).
+There are 3 levels of reducing size of JavaScript source files: *compression* (e.g. gzip), *minification* (i.e. removing unnecessary whitespace and comments) and *obfuscation* (changing code, shortening variable and function names).

 Compression like gzip is the easiest; it only requires one-time server configuration, doesn't need extra effort by developers and *doesn't change* your code.
 There was a time when IE6 couldn't handle it, but if I remember correctly it was patched years ago and pushed as a Windows update, and today nobody really cares anymore.